alanm31/FNF-Porting-Stuff/README.md

 addVirtualPad(LEFT_FULL, A_B);
 #end

-if you want to remove it at some moment use
+//if you want to remove it at some moment use
 #if android
 removeVirtualPad();
 #end